 This page gives an overview of most of the musical ventures I was involved in during the decade 1983-1993.
 This involved running a record label (Peeved Records), recording in a number of different groups and pseudonyms and writing for a local music magazine (Scene And Heard).

-Introduction from SIIYE #176 (1991) which was a fanzine produced to accompany the Fish & Micro Chips tape by the Dead Goldfish Ensemble that was released by City Spools
+Introduction from SIIYE #176 (1991) which was a fanzine produced to accompany the Fish & Micro Chips tape by The Dead Goldfish Ensemble releases that was released by City Spools

 Given the constraints of space and the fact that there are other people who may be trying to sleep in rooms only inches away from his mixing console - a table on which a Boss 16-channel job is wedged between his Atari computer (using Steinberg's Cubase software) and a Revox B77 for direct mastering - it comes as no surprise that apart from an electric guitar, some chime bars and a few other hittable objects with which to generate sounds for his Akai X7000 sampler (including a bass drum-like tone made by slamming a book shut and various percussive noises which result from liberal slapping of his own body), most of Steve's equipment is electronic and can therefore be operated at low levels with little or no loss of quality.
 Even the guitar is used primarily as an input to a second-hand ETI Vocoder as guitars usually like to be.
 Working quietly comes naturally to Steve: 'I monitor off the hi-fi, using Goodmans Quartet Q30 speakers, or headphones.
 That's how I listen to things, on that sort of system, so that's how I record them.
 It's taken most of my neighbours years to realise I was making music'.